-LINE 2.a - Options and futures transactions
+LINE 2.a - Derivatives transactions

-This amount should show the total profit or loss for the month from undertaking proprietary trading in the options and futures market.
+This amount should show the total profit or loss for the month from undertaking proprietary trading in the derivatives market.
 This should also include the current market value of the net long or net short option contracts of the proprietary account.